HimanshuChauhan007/Terrform-Installation-Scripts/README.md

 Note – For windows follow the tutorial and then directly jump to working with the code section - https://www.youtube.com/watch?v=Cn6xYf0QJME

-    •	If you’re using MacBook, download and run the script - macbook.sh
+    •	If you’re using MacBook, download and run the script - terraform_install_macos.sh

-Note – For Linux, download and run the script - linux.sh
+Note – For Linux, download and run the script - terraform_install_linux.sh

-    •	Change the file permission using $chmod +x macbook.sh
+    •	Change the file permission using $chmod +x terraform_install_macos.sh
     •	Run the script $./macbook.sh
     •	Verify terraform from any directory using $terraform –version